 Be particularly fascinated by the works of Rembrandt, Albrecht Durer and Hugo van der Goes.
 You should spend more than two and a half hours, but for a serious examination it would take 4 or 5 hours more.
 This gallery is certainly one of the most important places to check out when in Berlin.

-The tour of Museum Island is an awesome show.
-It begins at the Dall'Altes Museum, which overlooks the garden of the Cathedral (take time to stop here when it's sunny), and impresses with the bright red of its facade.
-It then continues with the Alte Nationalgalerie, hidden behind a beautiful colonnade and anticipated by another immaculate lawn; the Pergamon Museum, which already from the outside announces its majesty and greatness; and finally the Bode Museum, perhaps the most mysterious and fascinating -- which splits the river running through the whole Museum Island.
+awesome show.
+It begins at the Dall’Altes Museum, which overlooks the garden of the Cathedral (take time to stop here when it’s sunny), and impresses with the bright red of its facade.
+It then continues with the Alte Nationalgalerie, hidden behind a beautiful colonnade and anticipated by another immaculate lawn; the Pergamon Museum, which already from the outside announces its majesty and greatness; and finally the Bode Museum, perhaps the most mysterious and fascinating — which splits the river running through the whole Museum Island.

 At the entrance, explanatory panels recount in English and German the various stages of the Soviet intervention in World War II, as well as the history of the construction of the memorial in what was then East Germany.
 It is an important document of history and should not to be missed.
 You can get here by S-Bahn, but also by riding a bike with a very pleasant route along the East Side Gallery, passing near or over the beautiful Oberbaumbrucke and close to the sculpture of the Molecule Man (located in Spree).
 This important sculpture depicts three bodies hugging each other, which symbolizes the reunification of 3 districts of the city, once separated by the wall.